 For electronic transcripts: use email@example.com as the recipient.

 For a hard copy transcript, use the following address:

 University of Minnesota

 101 Pleasant St. SE

 The University of Minnesota reserves the right to require the submission of official transcripts or credentials any time during the admission review process.

 A GMAT score is required for admission.
 The GMAT must have been taken within five years of the application.
-Request that your GMAT results be sent to the University of Minnesota - Twin Cities, Master of Accountancy program at the Carlson School of Management.
+Request that your GMAT results be sent to the University of Minnesota - Twin Cities, Master of Accountancy program.
 Results will automatically be made available to the MAcc program 10-15 days after the test.
 We cannot accept your copy of the GMAT score.

 Three letters of recommendation are required from persons qualified to evaluate your most recent work and potential for graduate study.
 Letters of recommendation should be submitted online by your recommenders.
 Follow the instructions found in your online application for admission.
 We cannot accept recommendation letters mailed or faxed to our office.

 The minimum score requirements for admission are: